Alfresco/alfresco-content-app/docs/extending.md

 ### Sidebar (Info Drawer)

-You can provide the following customisations for the Sidebar (aka Info Drawer) component:
+You can provide the following customizations for the Sidebar (aka Info Drawer) component:

 - Add extra tabs with custom components
 - Disable tabs from the main application or extensions